How Nina Ricci’s L’Air du Temps Perfume Made Her Famous

 An Yi Xuan flaunts her legs at the Nina Ricci show as part of the Paris Fashion Week Womenswear Spring/Summer 2015Taiwanese actress An Yi Xuan flaunts her legs at the Nina Ricci show as part of the Paris Fashion Week Womenswear Spring/Summer 2015 on September 25, 2014, in Paris, France (Credit: Alban Wyters / Abaca / Startraksphoto)

 The innovative fragrance felt like the essence of spring encapsulated.
-Nina Ricci fans also fell in love with the whimsical curved bottle, handcrafted with Lalique crystal and topped off with a beautiful dove stopper.
+Nina Ricci fans loved the whimsical curved bottle, handcrafted with Lalique crystal and topped off with a beautiful dove stopper.

 The label is also famous for 2006’s Nina, known for its adorable apple-shaped bottle.